 Skin tethering or fixation are not features of lipomas.

-Classically a fat composed lesion seen predominantly in the subcutaneous plane; however can be seen anywhere in the breast.
-Ideally lipomas measures anywhere upto 20 cms in size.
+Classically it appears as a fat composed lesion seen predominantly in the subcutaneous plane; however can be seen anywhere in the breast.
+Ideally lipomas measure anywhere upto 20 cms in size.

 These lesions are also found in males.